Government of Canada services and information in Algiers, Algeria

 Register a foreign marriage in Canada

-As Canada does not have a central registry office, there is no specific procedure for registering your Algerian marriage at the Canadian Embassy in Algiers.
-Even if your new civil status is recognised in Canada, and your Algerian document is accepted by the Canadian authorities, some provincial civil status services have their own procedures for registering a marriage celebrated abroad.
-Please contact your provincial registry office for more information.
+Since Canada does not have a central civil registry office, there is no specific procedure to register your Algerian marriage with the Canadian Embassy in Algiers.
+Although your new marital status is recognized in Canada and your Algerian document is accepted by Canadian authorities, some provincial civil registry services have their own procedures for registering a marriage celebrated abroad.
+Please contact your provincial civil registry office for more information.

 Notarial services